-The mission of the Parks and Recreation Department is to enhance the quality of life for all Residents of Crestwood and their guests by offering recreation and leisure opportunities, facilities, open space and related services.
-The Parks and Recreation Department is part of the Department of Public Services.
-The recreation division administers the community center, recreation programs, the aquatic center, facility and shelter rentals, and special events.
-A ½ cent Park and Stormwater Sales Tax was approved by voters in August of 2000, with the intention to help finance parks and recreation operations and maintenance.
+The mission of the Parks and Recreation Department is to enhance the quality of life for all residents of Crestwood and their guests by offering recreation and leisure opportunities, facilities, open space and related services.
+The Department administers the community center, recreation programs, the aquatic center, facility and shelter rentals, and special events.

+- A ½ cent Park and Stormwater Sales Tax was approved by voters in August of 2000, with the intention to help finance parks and recreation operations and maintenance.

 While working out of the Public Works Garage and the Parks Shop, the Parks Maintenance Division is under the direct supervision of the Director of Parks and Recreation.
 In addition to park operations - including maintaining the six City parks and the Sappington House Complex - the City's Parks Maintenance team also helps maintain Grant’s Trail, two cemeteries, the U-turn Ramp, roadsides, islands, and other City properties.